Law of Property (Miscellaneous Provisions) Act 1989: Validity of execution under Mercury

 S. 1(3) of the Act provides that:

 In its 2008 decision in the Mercury Tax Group case, the High Court of England and Wales expressed in obiter that the recycling of signature pages from earlier drafts rendered the agreements in question invalid as deeds under the Act.
 Taken together with previous jurisprudence on the execution of documents in the Court of Appeal for England and Wales, the Law Society of England and Wales has issued guidance as to what steps are necessary in order to validly execute deeds and other documents executed in counterpart in electronic or virtual signings or closings:

-Land contracts covered by the Act
+Land contracts

 Section 2 deals with contracts for the creation or sale of legal estates or interests in land, and not with documents that transfer such estates or interests.
-The required scope for such contracts is defined in s.
-2:

 The Court of Appeal has noted which types of agreements fall either within the Act or outside of it:

-The "single document" requirement is strictly applied: